bax-energy/terraform-provider-ohdear/docs/resources/site.md

 Required:

-- `condition` (String) The condition to check for the response header.
-Values: contains,not contains,equals,matches pattern
+- `condition` (String) Values: contains,not contains,equals,matches pattern
 - `name` (String) The name of the response header.
 - `value` (String) The value of the response header.